DougLeary/LedString/README.md

 This wrapper class uses FastLED to set up lighting for buildings in a model town, medieval village, etc.
 LEDs are animated individually by assigning a predefined behavior to each led.
 The code can be used with WS2811, WS2812, WS2812B, WS2813, or NEOPIXEL rings and matrices.

+Behavior for individual LEDs is defined using a character string, one character per LED.
+Blanks can be inserted anywhere for readability, and are ignored.

 #### Behaviors
-L = always Lit (white)
+W: White, always lit
+R: Red, always lit
+G: Green, always lit
+B: Blue, always lit
+Y: Yellow, always lit
-O = always Off (black) - in other words, not used (uppercase "O" not zero)
+O = Off (uppercase "O" not zero)
 S = Switched on and off semi-randomly to give an appearance of habitation.
 At a random interval of SWITCH_MIN..SWITCH_MAX milliseconds, one randomly chosen led marked "S" is toggled on or off.
-F = Flickering yellow light to simulate fireplaces, campfires, etc. Fire LEDs flicker independently of each other.
+F = Fire (flickering simulation of a fireplace, torch, etc).
+Fire LEDs flicker independently of each other.
-C = Custom behavior
+C = Custom behavior (not working in this branch)

-Behavior for individual LEDs is defined using a character string, one character per LED.
-Blanks can be inserted anywhere for readability.

-Example: ```  lights.doSetup("LLOFL SSFLO OOLSS FSSSL");```

-This example defines a behavior pattern for 20 LEDs.
-  1,2 (LL): constantly lit
-  3 (O): always off
-  4 (F): flickering fire
-  5 (L): constantly lit
-  6,7 (SS): turned on and off semi-randomly
-  ... and so on

-The length of the text string determines the number of LEDs animated.
-If there are more LEDs on the string, they are turned off.
-[The length of the text string is used to allocate FastLED's internal CRGB array dynamically.
-Dynamic allocation is generally frowned upon in Arduino code because of the potential for memory fragmentation, but since this step is executed only once in the sketch it shouldn't be a problem.]
+Example: "WWOFW SSFWO OOWSS FSSSW"

+The constant NUM_LEDS must be defined as per the FastLED docs.
+If the pattern string (excluding blanks) is longer or shorter than this, it is truncated or padded with "O" respectively.

+Note: As per FastLED docs the value for DATA_PIN used to call addLeds must be a constant (or multiple constants for multiple led strings).
 This code works on Arduino and ESP8266.

-Connect your LED string's data line to pin 3 on an Arduino, or whichever pin you designate as DATA_PIN.
-To change this pin you must edit the value of DATA_PIN in LedString.h.
+***** TO DO: FINISH EDITING BEYOND THIS POINT *****

 The default hardware is WS2811.
 To select different hardware you must make two edits:
 - in LedString.h uncomment the appropriate line to set FIRE_MIN, etc.